John Sylvester

 As we demonstrate, our general framework implies for all these processes a gap of $\mathcal{O}(\log n)$ between the maximum load and average load, even when an arbitrary number of balls $m \geq n$ are allocated (heavily loaded case).
 Our analysis is inspired by a previous work of Peres, Talwar and Wieder (2010) for the $(1+\beta)$-process, however here we rely on the interplay between different potential functions to prove stabilization.

-COCOA 2021, volume 13135 of LNCS 152-166. [arXiv] [Conference]
+COCOA 2021, volume 13135 of LNCS 152-166.
+[Conference]

-Understanding spatial correlation is vital in many fields including epidemiology and social science.
-Lee, Meeks and Pettersson recently demonstrated that improved inference for areal unit count data can be achieved by carrying out modifications to a graph representing spatial correlations; specifically, they delete edges of the planar graph derived from border-sharing between geographic regions in order to maximise a specific objective function.
-In this paper we address the computational complexity of the associated graph optimisation problem.
 We demonstrate that this problem cannot be solved in polynomial time unless P = NP; we further show intractability for two simpler variants of the problem.
 We follow these results with two parameterised algorithms that exactly solve the problem in polynomial time in restricted settings.
 The first of these utilises dynamic programming on a tree decomposition, and runs in polynomial time if both the treewidth and maximum degree are bounded.
 The second algorithm is restricted to problem instances with maximum degree three, as may arise from triangulations of planar surfaces, but is an FPT algorithm when the number of edges to be removed is taken as the parameter.

 Multiple Random Walks on Graphs: Mixing Few to Cover Many with Nicolás Rivera and Thomas Sauerwald

-Combinatorics, Probability and Computing, 2023 [arXiv] [Journal (Open Access)]
+Combinatorics, Probability and Computing, 32(4):594 - 637, 2023 [arXiv] [Journal]

-ICALP 2021 volume 198 of LIPIcs 107:1-16 [Conference (Open Access)]
+ICALP 2021, volume 198 of LIPIcs 107:1-16.
+[Conference]

-Random walks on graphs are an essential primitive for many randomised algorithms and stochastic processes.
-It is natural to ask how much can be gained by running $k$ multiple random walks independently and in parallel.
-Although the cover time of multiple walks has been investigated for many natural networks, the problem of finding a general characterisation of multiple cover times for worst-case start vertices (posed by Alon, Avin, Koucky, Kozma, Lotker, and Tuttle in 2008) remains an open problem.
 First, we improve and tighten various bounds on the stationary} cover time when $k$ random walks start from vertices sampled from the stationary distribution.
 For example, we prove an unconditional lower bound of $\Omega( (n/k) \log n )$ on the stationary cover time, holding for any graph $G$ and any $1 \leq k =o(n\log n )$.
 Secondly, we establish the stationary cover times of multiple walks on several fundamental networks up to constant factors.
 Thirdly, we present a framework characterising worst-case cover times in terms of stationary cover times and a novel, relaxed notion of mixing time for multiple walks called partial mixing time.
 Roughly speaking, the partial mixing time only requires a specific portion of all random walks to be mixed.
 Using these new concepts, we can establish (or recover) the worst-case cover times for many networks including expanders, preferential attachment graphs, grids, binary trees and hypercubes.

 The Power of Two Choices for Random Walks with Agelos Georgakopoulos, John Haslegrave and Thomas Sauerwald

-Combinatorics, Probability and Computing, 31(1):73-100, 2022 [arXiv] [Journal (Open Access)]
+Combinatorics, Probability and Computing, 31(1):73-100, 2022. [arXiv] [Journal]

 We apply the power-of-two-choices paradigm to a random walk on a graph: rather than moving to a uniform random neighbour at each step, a controller is allowed to choose from two independent uniform random neighbours.
 We prove that this allows the controller to significantly accelerate the hitting and cover times in several natural graph classes.
 In particular, we show that the cover time becomes linear in the number $n$ of vertices on discrete tori and bounded degree trees, of order $\mathcal{O}(n \log \log n)$ on bounded degree expanders, and of order $\mathcal{O}(n (\log \log n)^2)$ on the Erdős-Rényi random graph in a certain sparsely connected regime.
 We also consider the algorithmic question of computing an optimal strategy, and prove a dichotomy in efficiency between computing strategies for hitting and cover times.